palewire/first-django-admin/docs/_build/html/_sources/index.rst.txt

 If you don't have it already, you can get pip by following `these instructions <https://pip.pypa.io/en/latest/installing.html>`_.s

-Verify pip is installed with the following.
+Verify pip is installed with the following command:

 .. code-block:: bash